ovn-org/ovn/Documentation/tutorials/ovn-interconnection.rst

 store interconnection data.
 The databases can be setup on any nodes that are accessible from all the central nodes of each OVN deployment.
-It is recommended that the global databases are setup with HA, with nodes in different avaialbility zones, to avoid single point of failure.
+It is recommended that the global databases are setup with HA, with nodes in different availability zones, to avoid single point of failure.

 1. Install OVN packages on each global database node.